cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 using RepeatMasker \[repeatmasker ref\], and conclude that we achieve a satisfactory match, given this condition.

-Our genome annotation attempt using Augustus missed a few data processing steps they authors initially made, including masking repeats and incorporating additional 161 cDNA sequences.
+**Genome Annotation** Our genome annotation attempt using Augustus missed a few data processing steps they authors initially made, including masking repeats and incorporating additional 161 cDNA sequences.
 The authors reported 29,359 predicted protein-coding loci.
 In comparison to HMMGene (that predicted 13,948 genes), it predicted 15,411 additional loci.
 Augustus consistently predicted a higher number of loci than every other employed tool.
 By the end, the authors opted for keeping FGENESH and PASA predictions, evaluated through EVM (EvidenceModeler) \[EvidenceModeler ref\], obtaining 16,845 genes, closer to the reported final number of 16,548 genes after manual curation of additional sequences.

 Nevertheless, Augustus initial value predicted 33,354 genes, predicting aprox.
 4,000 genes more than the expected.
 Intriguingly, when mapping